I just learned my child has HS/ES. What do I do now?

 The precise method of surgery is constantly evolving, and there are several different surgical techniques for hypospadias and epispadias.
-However, there are two basic goals of corrective surgery: (1) To straighten the penis (if chordee is present); (2) To extend the urethra to the tip of the penis.
+However, there are two basic goals of corrective surgery: (1) to straighten the penis (if chordee is present) and (2) to extend the urethra to the tip of the penis.
 Straightening the penis typically involves cutting tissue that is pulling on the tip of the penis and causing it to bend toward the shaft.
 Extending the urethra can be more complicated, depending on the severity of the condition.
 Tissue grafts (often from the foreskin) are typically used to create an artificial urethra that will be inserted inside the penis, joining the existing urethra to a man-made opening created at the tip of the penis.
 Mild cases may be treated in a single operation, whereas more severe cases typically require multiple surgeries.

 What are the possible risks and side effects of surgery?

-In addition to the risks associated with any surgery, the most common potential problems include stricture of the urethra (narrowing of the urethra typically caused by scar tissue which restricts urine flow), fistulae (holes that may form along suture lines through which urine may leak), hair growth inside the urethra (if the grafted tissue contains hair follicles), and formation of scar tissue which may lessen sexual sensitivity.
+In addition to the risks associated with any surgery, the most common potential problems include urinary tract infections, stricture of the urethra (narrowing of the urethra typically caused by scar tissue which restricts urine flow), fistulae (holes that may form along suture lines through which urine may leak), hair growth inside the urethra (if the grafted tissue contains hair follicles), and formation of scar tissue which may lessen sexual sensitivity.
 In some cases, a surgical operation may fail completely, in which case the grafted tissue will have to be removed, and the operation repeated.

 At what age should surgery be performed?